mui/mui-x/docs/src/pages/components/data-grid/columns/columns.md

 >
 > 👍 Upvote [issue #195](https://github.com/mui-org/material-ui-x/issues/195) if you want to see it land faster.

-Grouping columns allows you to have multiple levels of columns in your header and the ability, if you want, to 'open and close' column groups to show and hide additional columns.
+Grouping columns allows you to have multiple levels of columns in your header and the ability, if needed, to 'open and close' column groups to show and hide additional columns.

 ## 🚧 Column reorder